SSandra847/Binary-Search/README.md

 4. If greater, call the same function with ending index = middle-1 and repeat step 1.
 5. If smaller, call the same function with starting index = middle+1 and repeat step 1.

+Iterative Approach:

+In iterative approach instead of recursion, we will use a while loop and the loop will run until it hits the base condition i.e start becomes greater than end.